MADAPAMITHRA/CRACKMAMBA/README.md

 ---

-*This project is the capstone (Days 11–15) of a 15-day Data Science & AI project series completed in preparation for M.Tech research.*
+*This is an independent capstone project developed as part of Data Science and AI learning journey.
+I used AI-assisted tools for learning, ideation, and debugging while implementing, understanding, and documenting the complete pipeline myself.*